Private Investigations (album): Critical reception

-In his review for AllMusic, Thom Jurek gave the album four out of five stars, writing, "This is not only a fine collection for fans because of its wonderful sequencing, but the best introduction to the man and the band that one could ask for."
+In his review for AllMusic, Thom Jurek gave the album four out of five stars and praised the 2CD release, describing a 1CD version as "a silly thing at best and a hopelessly frustrating one at worst."
+He concluded that "this is not only a fine collection for fans because of its wonderful sequencing, but the best introduction to the man and the band that one could ask for."

 Track listing

 All songs were written by Mark Knopfler, except where indicated.